 - You’ll need it to register with the revenue commissioners for things like VAT and corporation tax.

-- You can use a Virtual Office address service for your trading address provided that you also carry out regular activities there.
+- You can use a Virtual Office address service for your trading address provided that you also carry out regular activities at the address.
+For example, by using add-on facilities such as meeting rooms or day desks.
+Check with your virtual office provider that these services are offered as part of their virtual office plan.

 - You don’t have to receive mail to your trading address.
 You can use your business address instead.